 - Introduces people to your practice

 Organic traffic is preferable, but a paid ad campaign can give your practice a kick.
 About 81% of online users click featured links when searching for health information.
 Utilizing paid ads can be worth the return on investment.
 Paid advertising for medical practice tends to be a quick, surefire way to increase your practice’s recognition.

 According to a case study, after a marketing campaign for a dental practice, the clinic was able to boost its conversion rate by 25.5% from paid ads.
 This strategy is a viable option for giving you a head start in growing your practice.

 Pay-per-click ads mean exactly as the name suggests: you only pay when someone clicks on your ad.

-When creating your ad, the keywords you choose should match up with what your target patient will search – much like SEO.
-Except in this case, paid advertising guarantees that your ad will appear in the sponsored section above the organic search results.
+When creating your ad, the keywords you choose should match up with what your target patient will search for – much like SEO.
+Except, in this case, paid advertising guarantees that your ad will appear in the sponsored section above the organic search results.

 Because PPC ads require financial investment, you need to really pour focus into keyword research and balance it out with smart budgeting.
 That way, you maximize your results without any major costs.

 To improve your reputation, continually getting patient feedback is essential.